vindar/tgx/docs/intro_api_2D.md

 Install Bitbank2's **AnimatedGIF** library from the Arduino library manager / platformio of directly from https://github.com/bitbank2/AnimatedGIF

-We just need to include both libraries into the project to activate the bindings between TGX and AnimatedGIF:
+Simply include both libraries into the project to activate the bindings between TGX and AnimatedGIF:
 ~~~{.cpp}
 #include <tgx.h>
 #include <AnimatedGIF.h>